innovationOUtside/jupyter_anywidget_pglite/README.md

 #pg = pglite_inline()
 ```

-This should open a panel in the right-hand sidebar (`split-right`) by default.
+To persist the database in browser storage, set the `idb='DBNAME`` parameter when creating a widget.
+For example:

+`pg_headless_persist = pglite_headless(idb="pglitetest1")`

+To run a query, place the query insde a `%%pglite` cell block magic.

-The `-w / --widget-name` setting can be used to set the widget within the magic and it does not need to be passed again.
+- use the `-w / --widget-name` setting to set the widget within the magic and it does not need to be passed again (for example, `%%pglite -w pg`)

-The widget can also be set via line magic: `%setwidget g`
+- alternatively, prior to calling the block magic, set the widget used in the magic via a line magic: `%setwidget pg`

 Running queries on the database using IPython cell block magic `%%pglite WIDGET_VARIABLE`: